Meet the board

 Great Potential Foundation’s Board of Trustees consists of volunteer Trustees and provides governance for the organisation.
 Each Trustee makes a unique and valuable contribution, bringing a broad range of skills, knowledge and experience to Great Potentials Foundation

-Dame Lesley Max is the Co-founder, Chief Executive Officer and Trustee of Great Potentials Foundation.
+Dame Lesley Max is the Co-founder and Trustee of Great Potentials Foundation.

 Her background includes University of Auckland; secondary school teaching, mainly in London; freelance journalism, principally for METRO and writing.
 Her book “Children: Endangered Species?”
 (Penguin, 1990) has been profoundly influential in New Zealand.